devpi/devpi/doc/hooks.rst

 There are currently two hooks notifying plugins of changes::

-    devpiserver_on_changed_versiondata(stage, projectname, versiondata, metadata)
+    devpiserver_on_changed_versiondata(stage, projectname, version, metadata)
     # metadata may be empty in which case the version was deleted

-    devpiserver_on_upload(stage, name, version, link)
+    devpiserver_on_upload(stage, projectname, version, link)
     # link.entry.file_exists() may be false because a more recent
     # revision deleted the file (and files are not revisioned)
-    # This hook is currently NOT called for the implicit uploads
+    # This hook is currently NOT called for the implicit "caching"
-    # to the pypi mirror.
+    # uploads to the pypi mirror.

 - Both hooks are called within a read-transaction pointing at the serial where the change occured.
 This means that hooks may read values but